scala-js/scala-js-website/doc/js-interoperability.md

 ### JavaScript field/method names and their Scala counterpart

-Sometimes, a JavaScript API defines fields and/or methods with names that do not fell right in Scala.
+Sometimes, a JavaScript API defines fields and/or methods with names that do not feel right in Scala.
 For example, jQuery objects feature a method named `val()`, which, obviously, is a keyword in Scala.

 They can be defined in Scala in two ways.
 The trivial one is simply to use